Who doesn’t love the freedom and joy that running brings to their life?

 Running and strength training complement each other for optimal performance and injury prevention.
 Scientific evidence supports the effectiveness of strength training in reducing running injury risk.

-Engaging in strength training 2-3 times per week is recommended, but even one session can yield benefits.
+Engaging in strength training 2-3 times per week is recommended to prevent running injuries, but even one session can yield benefits.